oauth-wg/oauth-selective-disclosure-jwt/main.md

 (Line breaks for presentation only.)

-## SD-JWT Release Format
+## SD-JWT-R Format

-The following shows the contents of a release document for Example 1:
+The following shows the contents of an SD-JWT-R for Example 1:

 {#example-simple-release-payload}
 ```json